xbid/reading-notes/Code201/class-05.md

 - 2: Inside the start of a paragraph.

-- 3: I  n the mIddle of a paragraph
+- 3: In the middle of a paragraph

 ~~~
 <img src="images/bird.gif" alt="Bird" width="100"    height="100" />